nohum/locale-lollipop-interruptions-plugin/README.md

 --------------

 Building the plugin using the `pluginOnlyRelease` variant should be enough.
 The `additionalActivity` flavor include an extra activity useful for debugging purposes.
+Alternatively, use [the provided APK](interruptions-locale-release-v1.0.apk).

 Usage
 -----